 The Season Starter wall of water can be left in place through the entire growing season.
 Just make sure to keep the cells constantly filled to an equal level.
 During the hottest days of summer, the Season Starter works in the opposite fashion, absorbing heat from the outside and moderating it on the inside, so plants don’t get scalded.

-After the last produce is harvested from most gardens, your Season Starter will protect your plants to keep them producing another month or more past frost and freezing temperatures.
-When the season is completely finished, simply drain the water from the cells and store the Season Starter in a shed or garage until the next gardening season is about to start.
+After the last produce is harvested from most gardens, your Season Starters will protect your plants to keep them producing another month or more past frost and freezing temperatures.
+When the season is completely finished, simply drain the water from the cells and store Season Starters in a shed or garage until the next gardening season is about to start.

 I live in Live Oak, Texas, next to San Antonio.
 Our growing season is long, however summer temps average in the mid 80′s to high 90′s and we do have 1 or 2 days (or more) that hit 100.
 I would like to have potatoes in my 2009 garden.
 Raised planters are used here as my soil is all black heavy clay.